Ivan-Koptiev/GAN-fashion-mnist/README.md

 ## Performance Improvements

 - **Training Time**: Originally expected to be 50+ hours on a local CPU/GPU.
 After code optimization (mixed precision, larger batch size, simplified architecture, and less frequent image saving), reduced to ~15 hours on a good GPU.
-Final training on Kaggle TPU took about 1 hour.
+Final training on Kaggle TPU takes anywhere around 15 minutes to an hour, depending on the TPU..
 - **Memory Usage**: Optimized batch processing and model architecture
 - **Hardware Utilization**: Efficient use of mixed precision, large batches, and TPU acceleration
 - **Storage**: Reduced number of saved images (every 5 epochs vs every epoch)